Southclaws/machinehead/README.md

 as environment variables for each project.
 This separates deployment manifests from credentials, keeps deployment stateless and lets you update compose projects with a simple `git push`.

+## Usage

+The application is currently under development so things might change.

+Since this is an application intended to be spun up on a server and left alone, configuration is done via environment variables:

+- `MACHINEHEAD_TARGETS` a comma-separated list of git URLs
+- `MACHINEHEAD_CHECK_INTERVAL` how frequently to check git repos for changes
+- `MACHINEHEAD_CACHE_DIRECTORY` where to clone git repos
+- `MACHINEHEAD_VAULT_ADDRESS` the Vault server address
+- `MACHINEHEAD_VAULT_TOKEN` a vault token that has access to secrets

+## Vault

+Inside vault, Machinehead uses the project name, the base component of the git repo path, as a Vault path and attempts to read values from there as string-to-string values.
+It will export these values as environment variables for each project deployment.